Approximate Bayesian Computation sequential Monte Carlo via random forests: ABC Sequential Monte Carlo with random forests

-We introduce two versions of ABC-SMC using random forests: ABC-SMC-RF and ABC-SMC-DRF.
-The first version (Algorithm \ref{alg:ABC SMC-RF single}) is built around ABC-RF, and is applicable for problems with one parameter, or finding marginal distributions for multivariate problems.
-For multivariate models, ABC-RF is performed in each iteration $t$ for each parameter $j=1,\dots,|\Theta|$, using a reference table $R_j\in\mathbb{R}^{N_t\times(|S|+1)}$ consisting of the simulated statistics and corresponding values for $\theta_j$.
-The resulting weights are then used to sample $\theta_j$'s in the next iteration.
+We develop ABC sequential Monte Carlo with random forests (ABC-SMC-(D)RF), which incorporate \texttt{abcrf} and \texttt{drf} into ABC-SMC.
+The first version, ABC-SMC-DRF (Algorithm \ref{alg:ABC SMC-RF multi}), is applicable for problems with multiple parameters.
+The first iteration samples the parameter sets directly from the prior distribution, then applies ABC-DRF on the reference table $R\in\mathbb{R}^{N_1\times(|S|+|\Theta|)}$ that combines all parameter sets and corresponding statistics.
+In subsequent iterations, parameter sets are drawn from particles in the previous iteration, with weights estimated from ABC-DRF for $s^{\rm obs}$.
+The parameter sets are then perturbed with a multivariate Markov kernel, before ABC-DRF is similarly applied.
+Finally, the ABC-DRF weights are re-calibrated (Step 15, Algorithm \ref{alg:ABC SMC-RF multi}), similar to ABC-SMC (Step 12, Algorithm \ref{alg:ABC-SMC}).

-The second version, ABC-SMC-DRF (Algorithm \ref{alg:ABC SMC-RF multi}), is designed for inference of multivariate parameters.
-In each iteration, ABC-DRF is applied to a reference table $R\in\mathbb{R}^{N_t\times(|S|+|\Theta|)}$ that combines the entire parameter sets and statistics from all simulations.
-The weights that ABC-DRF predicts for $s^{obs}$ influence the sampling for parameter vectors in the next iteration.
+The second version, ABC-SMC-RF (Algorithm \ref{alg:ABC SMC-RF single}), is built around ABC-RF, and designed for univariate problems or finding marginal distributions for multivariate models.
+Each parameter in an iteration is sampled independently from the previous iteration and then perturbed.
+The statistics are then computed for the whole parameter set.
+The reference table consists of these statistics and values corresponding to a given parameter, from which ABC-RF predicts the parameter's marginal distribution based on $s^{\rm obs}$.
+The ABC-RF weights are then re-calibrated and normalized.

-We have developed an {\sf R} package \texttt{abc-smc-rf} based on Algorithms \ref{alg:ABC SMC-RF single} and \ref{alg:ABC SMC-RF multi}.
-It offers several practical advantages when compared to direct applications of \texttt{abcrf} and \texttt{drf}.
-First, constructing iterative random forests of size $B$ from reference tables of sizes $N_1,\dots,N_T$ requires $\mathcal{O}\left(B\cdot\sum_{t=1}^T(N_t\cdot\log N_t)\right)$ splits, assuming balanced trees.
-This requires less computational resources than growing a random forest based on a reference table of size $N=\sum_{i=1}^TN_i$, which contains $\mathcal{O}\left(B\cdot N \log N)\right)$ splits.
+The kernel values $H_h\left(\left\|s-s^{\rm obs}\right\|\right)$ in ABC-SMC (Algorithm \ref{alg:ABC-SMC}) increase as $s\rightarrow s^{\rm obs}$.
+In the ABC-SMC-(D)RF algorithms, these kernels are replaced by the weights from ABC-DRF in Algorithm \ref{alg:ABC SMC-RF multi} and ABC-RF in Algorithm \ref{alg:ABC SMC-RF single}.
+These weights behave similarly to the ABC-SMC kernels: particles with statistics $s$ closer to $s^{\rm obs}$ fall into the same leaves as the data more often across the forest, therefore the corresponding parameters $\theta$ are more heavily weighted.
+Furthermore, in ABC-SMC, smaller scale parameters $h_t$ reduce the kernel diffusion, that is, only particles with $\left\|s-s^{\rm obs}\right\|$ increasingly close to 0 have high weights.
+Decreasing the minimum node sizes $N_{min}$ in ABC-(D)RF has the same effect, as it reduces the accepted particles across the forest to only those with statistics very close to those of the data.
+Finally, ABC-SMC-(D)RF does not reject particles before (D)RF is performed in each iteration except for those outside the prior distribution, and hence is analogous to ABC-SMC with rejection thresholds $c_2=\dots=c_T=0$.